RESEARCH

 The Gunderson Lab studies thermal adaptation and responses to anthropogenic global change, with an emphasis on phenotypic plasticity.
 We apply a variety of perspectives and approaches, including experimental physiology, behavior, field ecology, modeling, and comparative methods.
 Details about some projects are below.

 Phenotypic plasticity (non-genetic change in traits) could buffer organisms from climate change, but this depends on how plastic organisms are and how plasticity evolves.
-We have used a number of approaches to better understand the expression and evolution of thermal plasticity, including meta-analyis (Gunderson & Stillman 2015, Gunderson, Dillon & Stillman 2017, Gunderson 2023), experimental biology (Gunderson et al. 2020, Ryan et al. 2021, Deery et al. 2021), and theoretical analysis (Gunderson and Revell 2022).
+We have used a number of approaches to better understand the expression and evolution of thermal plasticity, including meta-analyis (Gunderson & Stillman 2015, Gunderson, Dillon & Stillman 2017, Gunderson 2023), experimental biology (Deery et al. 2021, Gleason et al. 2023), and theoretical analysis (Gunderson and Revell 2022).

 Thermal Ecology and Adaptation

-We study many aspects of thermal ecology and thermal evolution.
-This includes thermal tolerance evolution during adaptive radiation and species invasion (Gunderson, Mahler & Leal 2018; Leal and Gunderson 2012), temperature-dependent reproductive performance (Wang and Gunderson 2022), behavioral thermoregulation and temperature-dependent activity (Gunderson & Leal 2012, Gunderson and Leal 2015, Gunderson and Leal 2016, Ryan et al. 2021), and interactions between temperature, physiology, and the microbiome (Moeller et al. 2020).
+We study many aspects of thermal ecology and thermal evolution (Gunderson 2024).
+This includes thermal tolerance evolution during adaptive radiation and adaptation to novel environments (Leal and Gunderson 2012, Gunderson, Mahler & Leal 2018, Gunderson et al. 2022), temperature-dependent reproductive performance (Wang and Gunderson 2022; Wang et al. 2025), behavioral thermoregulation and temperature-dependent activity (Gunderson and Leal 2012, Gunderson and Leal 2015, Gunderson and Leal 2016, Ryan et al. 2021), and interactions between temperature, physiology, and the microbiome (Moeller et al. 2020).

-Effects of Exposure to lead (pb) contamination in urban envoronments
+Evolution of lead (pb) Tolerance in urban environments

 Lead is a highly toxic heavy metal pollutant that is often pervasive in urban centers.
-We are using urban lizards as a model system to understand the the consequences of lead exposure on wildlife.
-More to come soon!
+We are using urban lizards as a model system to understand the the consequences of lead exposure on wildlife (Blanchette et al. 2025, Moore et al. 2025).